canonical/backup-operators/docs/tutorial.md

 You can clean up your Juju environment by following this guide:
 [Tear down your test environment](https://canonical-juju.readthedocs-hosted.com/en/3.6/user/howto/manage-your-deployment/manage-your-deployment-environment/#tear-things-down)

-And cleanup the minio docker image by running the following command:
+And cleanup the minio Docker image by running the following command:

 ```
 docker rm -f minio